NALF2

-Family with Sequence Similarity 155 Member B is a protein in humans that is encoded by the FAM155B gene.
-It belongs to a family of proteins whose function is not yet well understood by the scientific community.
-It is a transmembrane protein that is highly expressed in the heart, thyroid, and brain.
+NALCN channel auxiliary factor 2 is a protein in humans that is encoded by the NALF2 gene (previously FAM155B).
+The NALF2 protein is thought to be part of the NALCN channel complex, similar to its paralog NALF1.
+The NALCN complex is a voltage-gated ion channel which affects neuronal excitability through regulation of the membrane resting potential.

 Gene

 FAM155B is located on the X chromosome at the position Xq13.1.
 It is found on the positive strand from nucleotides 69504326-69532508.
 Genetic neighbors include the gene EDA (ectodysplasin A) downstream and a long intergenic non-protein coding RNA upstream.
 The full gene transcript sequence of this gene is 3528 bp long with a coding sequence of 1418 bp.
 This transcript includes 3 exons and 2 introns.

 The locus of FAM155B is Xq13.1.

 Aliases of FAM155B are TMEM28, cXorf63, and TED.

 mRNA

 The FAM155B gene has 2 known isoforms.

 The transcript of isoform 1 is 4685 bp long with a coding sequence of 1022 bp.
 It has a 5' UTR consisting of 79 bp and a 3' UTR with 3583 bp.

 The transcript of isoform 2 is much shorter at 975 bp with a coding sequence of 878 bp.
 It also has a 5' UTR of 79 bp, but the 3' UTR is simply 17 bp.